 - 1. To be aware of potential teratogenic effects of valproate and to understand that taking the highly effective contraception or two complementary forms of contraception including a barrier method is a condition of treatment with valproate.
 Provide a patient card to female\ patients\.
 Additional useful leaflets include: - a.
 Decision support tool: is valproate the right epilepsy treatment for me? - b.
 Decision support tool: bipolar disorder is valproate the right treatment for me? - c.
-AWP patient information leaflets on valproate which include very easy read leaflets and the leaflet in a range of languages.(AWP staff only) - d.
-NHS information leaflet to support person-centred, informed discussions about taking valproate as safely as possible.
-Translated into 30 languages.
-(Available to all) - 2.
+AWP patient information leaflets on valproate which include very easy read leaflets and the leaflet in a range of languages. - 2.
 Female patients\ to attend annual reviews with the specialist for a review, complete the Annual Risk Acknowledgment Form and retain a copy. - 3.
 Female patients must contact the GP urgently in the case of becoming pregnant or if thinking of becoming pregnant. - 4.
 Male patients on valproate who are planning a family in the next year should talk to their healthcare professional about their treatment. - 5.
 To contact the GP urgently if their contraceptive method changes or has failed, or if they have plans to change their contraceptive method. - 6.
 To be aware of the signs and symptoms of blood or liver disorder or pancreatitis and seek immediate medical attention if symptoms develop. - 7.
 All patients should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge. - 8.
 For bipolar and mania: - a.
 Patients must inform the DVLA in the event of a manic episode and they are then advised to cease driving.
 They should also inform the DVLA about regular medication.
 It's a duty of the prescriber to ensure the patient is aware of this obligation.
 A patient whose mental state is stable may however drive safely (with the agreement of the DVLA) on valproate if they are not unduly sedated. - b.
 Gradual discontinuation is generally recommended to avoid the risk of acute withdrawal syndromes or rapid relapse.
 Contact GP or specialist if contemplating discontinuing.